 A query Template can simply be thought of as a SQL query with the parameters removed which is assigned a TTL.
 Once a TTL is set on this template, all queries that match (once parameters are removed) inherit the TTL value.

-TEMPLATE - a
+TABLE - If a

 TEMPLATErule cannot be found, PolyScale will then look to see if there is an applicable